communityinclusion/communityinclusion.org/src/pages/projects/arrt.md

 <section id="calling-all-researchers-do-you-want-to-join-the-arrt">
 <h2 class="card-title">Calling all Researchers!
 Do you want to join the ARRT?</h2>

-<p>We are seeking two postdoctoral fellows who are interested in pursuing impactful research careers in the IDD field.</p>
-<p class="h5">Applications are now open for the 2026–2027 ARRT Fellowship cohort. <strong>Apply by Saturday, July 27, 2026.</strong></p>
-<p>Selected fellows will begin their appointments in <strong>September 2026</strong>. </p>
+<p>Applications for the Fall 2026 fellowship positions are now closed.</p>
+<p>We encourage individuals interested in future opportunities to reach out directly to the program contacts for more information.</p>

 <h4 id="who-are-you-">Who are you?</h4>
 <ul>
     <li>A U.S. citizen or legal permanent resident with a doctoral degree (or equivalent) in a relevant field, such as rehabilitation, education, social sciences, public health, or public policy</li>
     <li>Interested and experienced in disability research (especially IDD) with professional or volunteer experience in the field</li>
     <li>Committed to participating in all program activities and reporting requirements (30 hours/week)</li>
 </ul>
 <section id="questions-contact-the-co-program-directors">
 <h2 class="card-title">Questions?
 Contact the Co-Program Directors:</h2>